luttero/maud/src/help/readme.txt

 Maud Version notes:

+(07/01/2019):   2.90.
+The "Boring" release.
+                Revised the pole figure log plot, now the true values are reported instead of the log values.
+                Added the d-space to the info panel displayable from the plots.

+(07/12/2018):   2.83.
+The "Sleeping Cat" release.
+                Fixing the Lamarkian refinements.

 (31/07/2018):   2.82.
 The "Small Cat" release.
                 If you are a dog what would it be your best desire?
                 Angle-energy maps on the way.